openstack-archive/gerrit-dash-creator/README.rst

 find useful, and make it possible for teams to explore other approaches to reviewing code.

-If you have questions please find me on #openstack-dev,
+If you have questions please find me (sdague) on #openstack-dev,
 #openstack-infra, or #openstack-qa on FreeNode to discuss.